Use my Search Websuite to scan PubMed, PMCentral, Journal Hosts and Journal Archives, FullText.

 English Wikipedia

-• Type I interferons are a cytokine family essential for antiviral defense.
-More recently, type I interferons have been shown to be important during bacterial infections.
-Here we show that, in addition to known cytokine functions, interferon-?
-(IFN-?) is also antimicrobial.
-Parts of the IFN-? molecular surface (especially helix 4) are cationic and amphipathic, both classic characteristics of antimicrobial peptides, and we have observed that IFN-? can directly kill Staphylococcus aureus.
-Further, a mutant S. aureus that is more sensitive to antimicrobial peptides was killed more efficiently by IFN-? than the wild-type S. aureus, and immunoblotting showed that IFN-? interacts with the bacterial cell surface.
-To determine whether specific parts of IFN-? are antimicrobial, we synthesized IFN-? helix 4 and found that it is sufficient to permeate model prokaryotic membranes using synchrotron x-ray diffraction and that it is sufficient to kill S. aureus.
-These results suggest that in addition to its well-known signaling activity, IFN-? may be directly antimicrobial and be part of a growing family of cytokines and chemokines, called kinocidins, that also have antimicrobial properties.
+• Type I IFNs are a cytokine family essential for antiviral defense.
+More recently, type I IFNs were shown to be important during bacterial infections.
+In this article, we show that, in addition to known cytokine functions, IFN-? is antimicrobial.
+Parts of the IFN-? molecular surface (especially helix 4) are cationic and amphipathic, both classic characteristics of antimicrobial peptides, and we observed that IFN-? can directly kill Staphylococcus aureus Further, a mutant S. aureus that is more sensitive to antimicrobial peptides was killed more efficiently by IFN-? than was the wild-type S. aureus, and immunoblotting showed that IFN-? interacts with the bacterial cell surface.
+To determine whether specific parts of IFN-? are antimicrobial, we synthesized IFN-? helix 4 and found that it is sufficient to permeate model prokaryotic membranes using synchrotron x-ray diffraction and that it is sufficient to kill S. aureus These results suggest that, in addition to its well-known signaling activity, IFN-? may be directly antimicrobial and be part of a growing family of cytokines and chemokines, called kinocidins, that also have antimicrobial properties.

 • DeepDyve